 (Joel B. Levinson)

-Cameron Construction Company of the Northside built the Veterans Memorial Bridge at a cost of $15.9 million, and Ruhlin Construction Company of Akron, Ohio built the highway connecting from the end at Bigelow Boulevard to the bridge.
+Cameron Construction Company of the North Side built the Veterans Bridge at a cost of $15.9 million, and Ruhlin Construction Company of Akron, Ohio built the highway connecting from the end at Bigelow Boulevard to the bridge.
 The work involved building 50 piers to carry the ramps 30 feet above the Strip District, Norfolk-Southern tracks, Amtrak passenger station, the Martin Luther King Jr./East Busway, and the PATransit light rail line.
-The section from Bigelow Boulevard to the I-279 interchange was completed in 1989 when Interstate 279 was finally completed.
-At one time, this was the shortest Interstate in the country.
+The Veterans Bridge opened on, appropriately enough, Veterans Day, November 11, 1989, along with the section from Bigelow Boulevard to the I-279 interchange when Interstate 279 was finally completed.
+The opening ceremonies included a National Guard artillery firing ceremoniously from the bridge deck.

-The Veterans Memorial Bridge is the only bridge of its type in the Pittsburgh area.
+The Veterans Bridge is the only bridge of its type in the Pittsburgh area.

 Two planned interchanges were not built: Fort Duquesne Boulevard and Bigelow Boulevard/PA 380 east from the southbound Crosstown Boulevard.
 Rand McNally used to indicate the proposed ramps on their early 1980s maps of Pittsburgh.